Rebuilding Ireland Home Loan

 You need to show that you can afford your monthly mortgage repayments, which must be less than one-third of your household income.
 You can use the Home Loan Calculator on rebuildingirelandhomeloan.ie to get an estimate of how much you can borrow and what your repayments will be.

-Note that the loans are only available to people who have a right to live in Ireland – either as Irish citizens or people who have indefinite leave to remain.
+Loans are only available to people who have a right to live in Ireland – either as Irish citizens or people who have indefinite leave to remain.

 To qualify for a Rebuilding Ireland Home Loan you must: